John-H-Smith/SilentTeleport/README.md

-This very lightweight minecraft plugin let players teleport to others, teleport here and teleport to a position without a message, so you can clear teleport players silently.
+This very lightweight minecraft plugin let players teleport to others, teleport here and teleport to a position without a message, so you can teleport players silently.